Medical Interpreter Use in Healthcare

 The Importance of Medical Interpreters

-As the role of a medical interpreter is to facilitate communication, they are needed in a variety of different situations, which could include (5).
+As the role of a medical interpreter is to facilitate communication, they are needed in various situations, including (5).

 • When a patient needs to provide consent.